 - 13 July – Organised outdoor contact sport can resume for children and young people, subject to guidance

-- 13 July – Non-essential shops inside shopping centres can reopen, subject to the Scientific Advisory Group review
+- 13 July – Non-essential shops inside shopping centres can reopen

 - 15 July – All holiday accommodation will be permitted

-- 15 July – Indoor hospitality can reopen, subject to the Scientific Advisory Group review
+- 15 July – Indoor hospitality can reopen, and they can seek an exemption from 2m rule to offera 1m zone.

 - 15 July – Hairdressers and barbers can reopen with enhanced hygiene measures